lschierer/RUT/packages/luke/20050824/when-do-the-unborn-start-to-feel-pain.md

 ---

-title: When do the unborn start to feel pain?
+title: "When do the unborn start to feel pain?"
 date: 2005-08-24 18:37:59
 tags:
   -  morality-religion